After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Colombian coffee producers have acquired a great reputation for top-quality whole coffee beans.
 This is because they hand-pick their beans rather than machine harvesting them.

-Coffee from Colombia is mild and well-balanced.
+Coffee from Colombia is typically mild and well-balanced.
 The prominent flavors are caramel and some nuttiness.

 Brazil:

-Due to the size of Brazil, the flavor profile of their whole bean coffee varies across the country.
+Due to the size of Brazil, the flavor profile of their coffees varies across the country.

 Generally speaking, Brazilian coffee is best when medium roasted.
 It has a sweeter, lighter body with either nutty or slightly spicy notes.
-It doesn’t produce the best espresso beans when used alone.
+It doesn’t produce the best espresso beans when used alone as they’re too mellow.
 Instead, it pairs wonderfully with other, more powerful, beans for an espresso blend.

 Indonesia:

-Indonesian coffees are also referred to as Sumatran and Javan after the islands on which they are grown.
-The coffees from this area are famous for their rich, bold flavors thanks to the volcanic soil they grow in.
-And they work best for darker roasts, perfect for espresso.
+Indonesian coffees, in particular Sumatran and Javan coffee, are famed for their rich, bold flavors thanks to the volcanic soil they grow in.
+They also frequently use a unique processing method known as wet-hulling which lowers the acidity and makes the beans taste earthier and spicier.
+These flavors work best for darker roasts, perfect for espresso.

 Ethiopia:

 Depending on whether the coffee is natural or washed, you will experience different flavor profiles.
 Washed Ethiopian coffee will be floral with a tea-like delicacy.
-Whereas the natural coffees will be heavier with a strong sweet berry flavor.
+Whereas the natural coffees will be heavier with a strong sweet berry flavor, making this style the better choice for making espresso.

 Kenya:

-Most Kenyan coffee is grown without shade, in direct sunlight.
+Most Kenyan coffee is grown in direct sunlight, without shade.
 This creates savory and sweet characteristics.
 The most noticeable flavors are blackcurrant tartness or tomato-like acidity.

 Fazendas Klem is grown in the Atlantic forest region in Minas Gerais state, Brazil.